jacekzwpl/docueye/README.md

 ```Powershell
 docueye --import=workspace --docueyeAddress=http://localhost:8080 --adminToken=docueyedmintoken --importKey="$((New-Guid).Guid)" --workspaceId=638d0822-12c7-4998-8647-9c7af7ad2989 --workspaceFile=workspace.json
 ```
+Example script to import workspace can be found [here](ExampleWorkspace/import.ps1).

+Once we imported our workspace we can also import openapi specification for model elements.
+Example script can be found  [here](ExampleWorkspace/import-openapi.ps1).

 You can read about all options for DocuEye CLI [here](Documentation/docs/0006-docueye-cli.md).
 You can also use --help switch to see available options.
 For docker image